healthcare-and-life-sciences/Provider-Claim-Dispute-Workflow/README.md

     * **Revision Short Description (September 29, 2022)**
         * Rendering issue correction for the OmniScript and FlexCard.
     * **Updated documentation (October 28, 2022)**
-        * Included necessary data entries for proper use of the OmniScript and Flexcard.
+        * Included necessary data entries for proper use of the OmniScript and FlexCard.